Sign the SA NMBI petition

 We don’t need new coal or gas projects to ‘keep the lights on’

 Immediate bans would include bans on any NEW fossil fuel exploration and extraction, new coal- and gas-fired power stations, and new infrastructure projects intended to support continued use of fossil fuels.
 The resultant market certainty would encourage rapid rollout of enough replacement renewable energy generation and storage to reliably ‘keep the lights on’ even when aging power stations start to close and even if current extraction sources start to approach depletion.
+The only gas demand that is currently growing is the demand for more LNG exports.

 New coal mines and gas wells in Australia mean more fossil fuel exports